 For counselling, appointments are scheduled for the same time and day every week to maintain consistency.
 However, while sessions are usually conducted weekly for counselling, further sessions will be scheduled during the same week for psychotherapy.
-If you elect to work with me psychotherapeutically, sessions are ordinarily conducted two to four times a week, but you will only pay for two of these sessions within that week.
+Therefore, sessions are ordinarily conducted two to four times a week if you elect to work with me psychotherapeutically.
+Still, you will only pay for two of these sessions within that week.

 I'm able to offer both short-term and long-term counselling and psychotherapy.
 Sessions are open-ended, and you can bring your therapy to a close whenever you feel the time is right.

 I'm a fully qualified person-centred counselling practitioner and psychotherapist.
 I graduated with a First-Class BA (Hons) degree in Humanistic Counselling Practice from the University of Nottingham.
 Before enrolling on higher education, I acquired three certificates covering both counselling theory and praxis.
 I am currently working on my PhD in Counselling Studies at the University of Edinburgh.